-Kind of vessel

-- with at least two shorebased persons who: - are responsible for keeping watch over the vessel at all times; and - are responsible for raising an alarm if the master appears to be in danger; and - are familiarised with the vessel's operation that is set out in a documented safety management system; and - are physically able to retrieve a person from the water; and - within 200 m of land and within 400 m of shore based persons.
+Kind of vessel Equipment and arrangements Territory commercial fisheries legislation; and with at least two shorebased persons who: are responsible for keeping watch over the vessel at all times; and are responsible for raising an alarm if the master appears to be in danger; and are familiarised with the vessel's operation that is set out in a documented safety management system; and are physically able to retrieve a person from the water; and within 200 m of land and within 400 m of shore based persons. waterproof buoyant torch or lantern navigation lights (if vessel is operating outside daylight hours or in restricted visibility) an effective means of retrieving person overboard if more than 1 person is on board accredited marine surveyor means a person who is accredited under section 24 of the Marine Safety (Domestic Commercial Vessel) National Law Regulation 2013.